Key safety indicators

 Further reading

-Read the 'Responding' part of Safety planning to put in place rules about contact with the child where sexual abuse is suspected and the alleged abuser remains in the home.
+Refer to the Safety planning section to put in place rules about contact with the child where sexual abuse is suspected and the alleged abuser remains in the home.
 This safety plan provides monitoring of the alleged abuser, respond to the specific circumstances of the child, the parent and the alleged abuser, and focus on the details of their daily life.

 Attention